mattrasto/phase/README.md

 });
 ```

-Here we set the initial state of the phase by specifying `phaseObject.state(newState)` - this state will be used throughout the phase to perform our BFS, so it would be handy to keep it within the phase's state.
+Here we set the initial state of the phase by specifying `phaseObject.state(newState)` - this variable will be used throughout the phase to perform our BFS, so it would be handy to keep it within the phase's state.

 Whenever the phase calculates its next state (called a phase transition), it will execute the `next()` function: